 Despite the clear bottle this never oxidized on me!
 Very gentle, albeit has a slightly greasy texture that feels more like a dry oil than a typical serum.
 Full review here.

-Lixir Vitamin C Paste – 10%
+Cerave Skin Renewing Vitamin C Serum* – 10%

 The Inkey List Vitamin C Serum* – 30%